tldr-pages/tldr-node-client/README.md

 The client caches a copy of all pages locally, in `~/.tldr`.
 There are more commands to control the local cache:

-- `tldr --update` download the latest pages
+- `tldr --update` download the latest pages and generate search index
 - `tldr --clear-cache` delete the entire local cache

 As a contributor, you might also need the following commands: